sadegh-dev/go/README.md

 - that is when you're done using an object, you want to get rid of that, de-allocate it from memory, and that happens automatically in an interpreted language, so the interpreter handles that.
 So, that's a good thing about interpreters.

 - It's a compiled language, but it has some of the good features of interpreted language, specifically it has garbage collection.
 So, garbage collection is the automatic memory management.

+- So, Go has a garbage collection code included, so when it compiles your code, it also compiles garbage collection into your code automatically, and this is typically only done by interpreter.

+- So, this is a compiled language that actually has garbage collection, which is a really good feature.
+Now, downside is that it slows down execution a bit, but it's an efficient garbage collector, so it doesn't slow down much and you get a lot of advantage of having this automatic garbage collection.